Piardoba Airfield: History

 During World War II, the airfield hosted the United States Army Air Force 462d Bombardment Group prior to its deployment to the Mariana Islands.

 Piardoba was originally designed for Consolidated B-24 Liberator use.
 In 1943 it was designated as a Boeing B-29 Superfortress base for the planned deployment of the United States Army Air Forces XX Bomber Command to India.
 Advance Army Air Forces echelons arrived in India in December 1943 to organize the upgrading of the airfield and thousands of Indians labored to upgrade the facility for Superfortress operations.
 It was one of four B-29 bases established by the Americans in India.

 Piardoba was designated to be the home of the 462d Bombardment Group, with initially four B-29 Squadrons 768th, 769th, 770th and 771st.
 Support elements of the group included the 9th, 10th, 11th and 12th Bomb Maintenance Squadrons; the 13th Photo Lab, and the 86th Air Service Group.

 The 462d arrived at the base on 7 April 1944 after completing B-29 transition training at Walker AAF, Kansas.
 The deployment to India took almost three weeks, consisting of traveling to Morrison Field, Florida, then south through the Caribbean to Natal, Brazil.
 From Brazil the South Atlantic was crossed arriving in West Africa and re-assembling at Marrakesh, Morocco.
-The group then flew north and west from Morocco through Algeria and Egypt, before arriving at Karachi.
+The group then flew north and east from Morocco through Algeria and Egypt, before arriving at Karachi.
 By the time the group arrived at Piardoba, the month-long trip had taken its toll on the aircraft and personnel.

 The 462dth was part of the Operation Matterhorn project of XX Bomber Command, the bombing of the Japanese Home Islands.
 In order to reach Japan, the B-29s of the group needed to stage operations from Kuinglai (Linqiong) Airfield (A-4), a forward base just to the southwest of Chendu in south-central China.

 However, in order to stage missions and operate from Kuinglai, the group need to transport supplies of fuel, bombs, and spares needed 1,200 miles to the airfield.
 Six round trips were necessary to deliver enough fuel for one airplane to mount a combat mission from China - an impractical logistics concept for an aerial campaign.